 Also, you can shop the sale site (which I personally always use for my shopping) and get super great deals at a deep discount.

 The new thredUp Goody Boxes are curated and personalized for you.
-There are currently four different thredUp Goody Boxes:
+There are currently three different thredUp Goody Boxes: